Stand-by Member RosterThe DRC Stand-by Member Roster was the first of all DRC rosters and it is still the backbone of the DRC Stand-by Roster office.

-The DRC Member Roster is funded by Danish Ministry of Foreign Affairs' Development Agency, Danida, and forms a part of the Danish International Humanitarian Rosters, which consists of Rosters managed by the DRC, the Danish Red Cross, and the Danish Médecins Sans Frontiéres (MSF).
+The DRC Stand-by Member Roster is funded by the Danish Ministry of Foreign Affairs' Development Agency, Danida, and forms a part of the Danish International Humanitarian Rosters, which consists of Rosters managed by the DRC, the Danish Red Cross, and the Danish Médecins Sans Frontiéres (MSF).
 In total, the Danish International Humanitarian Rosters hold around 1000 members ready for fast deployment in a wide range of sectors.
-The DRC Member Roster deployments are however also financed by the UK Department for International Development (DFID).
+The DRC Stand-by Member Roster deployments are also financed by the UK Department for International Development (DFID).

 Becoming a Member